Step by Step: Encrypt Files With Boxcryptor in Microsoft Teams

 Encrypt Files in Microsoft Teams With Boxcryptor

-After Boxcryptor has been successfully added to the team, files can be shared encrypted.
+After Boxcryptor has been successfully added to a team, files can be shared encrypted.
 There are several ways to do this:

 1. Encrypted Upload of Files in Conversations in Microsoft Teams.